nethmapathirana/nethmapathirana/README.md

 ### Hi there.
 I am Nethma Pathirana 👋

-I am currently in my third year of studying Data Science at the Sri Lanka Technological Campus.
+I am currently in my final year of studying Data Science at the Sri Lanka Technological Campus.
 Previously, I attended Lyceum International School in Nugegoda, Sri Lanka where I completed my Cambridge Advanced Levels in the Mathematical Stream, achieving 3A* in 2020.
-Additionally, I have completed the Post Graduate Diploma Level of BCS, UK along with the Final Project.
-My knowledge includes the Python Programming Language, HTML Markup Language, PHP Scripting Language, and MySQL Databases.
+Additionally, I have completed the Post Graduate Diploma Level of BCS, UK along with the Final Project and received the Professional Membership of BCS (MBCS).
+My knowledge includes the Python, R Programming Languages, HTML Markup Language, PHP Scripting Language, and MySQL Databases.

 <!--
 **nethmapathirana/nethmapathirana** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.